 LJM1 and LJM2 were described to the Enron Board of Directors as potential sources of capital to buy assets from Enron, potential equity partners for Enron investments and counterparties to help mitigate risks associated with Enron investments.
 The Board also was informed that LJM1 and LJM2 intended to transact business with third parties.
 Prior to approving Mr. Fastow’s affiliation with LJM1 and LJM2, the Board determined that Mr. Fastow’s participation in the partnerships would not adversely affect the interests of Enron.
 The Board approved the initial transaction with LJM1 and recognized that Enron could (but was not required to) engage in additional transactions with LJM.

 The Board directed that certain controls be put into place relating to Mr. Fastow’s involvement with the partnerships and transactions between Enron and the partnerships.
 The Board required review and approval of each transaction by the Office of the Chairman, the Chief Accounting Officer and the Chief Risk Officer.
-The Board also recognized the ability of the Chairman of the Board to require Mr. Fastow to resign from the partnerships at any time and directed that the Audit and Compliance Committee conduct annual reviews of transactions between Enron and LJM1 and LJM2 completed during the prior year.
+The Board also recognized the ability of the Chairman of the Board to require Mr. Fastow to resign from the partnerships at any time and directed that the Audit and Compliance Committee conduct annual reviews of transactions between Enron and LJM1 and LJM2 completed during the prior year to ensure the Board’s requirements as to controls were met.
 Whether these controls and procedures were properly implemented is a subject of the Special Committee’s investigation.

 Enron believes that, as of July 31, 2001, Mr. Fastow sold his interests in LJM1 and LJM2 to Michael J. Kopper, and that Mr. Fastow ceased to be the managing member of LJM’s general partners.
 Prior to that time, Mr. Kopper reported to Mr. Fastow as a non-executive officer of an Enron division.
 Mr. Kopper resigned from Enron immediately before Enron believes he purchased Mr. Fastow’s interests in LJM.
 Mr. Fastow is no longer working for Enron.